 - Pay online for the UBC Student Health Services Immunization review.
 Pay online here by the May deadline as stated in the Immunization Review Instruction above.

 Policy 1.18 further outlines the specific process for the immunization requirement.

 As part of UBC Dietetics Program Policy 1.04 and in accordance with health and safety regulations, health authority caregivers are required to wear fitted respiratory masks when observing or providing care to patients or clients who have suspected, known, or probable cases of airborne infections.
 Mask fit testing for year 4 students and year 3 advanced placement students (with confirmed internship placements) will be done during FNH 480.

 Students will be expected to sign up for a time slot and submit payment between May-August prior to internship.
 Requirement will be linked to the Orientation Module for internship.
-Use the link below to sign-up for a time slot, and submit payment for the testing by April 28, 2017.
+Use the link below to sign-up for a time slot, and submit payment for the testing by the deadline (TBD).
 The cost of this process will be $25.
 Upon completion of the testing you will be given documentation, which is required for internship by all health authorities.